Palestinians light candles to honor the late South African leader Nelson Mandela as they mourn in Gaza City, Gaza, Dec. 8, 2013.

 We Also Hope You'll Be Sure. .

-That your local library has the Washington Report in its periodicals collection.
+That your local library has the Washington Report on Middle East Affairs, in its periodicals collection.
 Most that don't will accept a donated subscription.
-Where you run into an unfriendly librarian, the excuse usually is that the Washington Report "isn't indexed."
+Where you run into an unfriendly librarian, the excuse usually is that the Washington Report on Middle East Affairs, "isn't indexed."

 That Excuse Won't Wash.

-The Public Affairs Information Service, a non-profit indexing service, this year has selected theWashington Report for indexing.
+The Public Affairs Information Service, a non-profit indexing service, this year has selected theWashington Report on Middle East Affairs, for indexing.
 It covers 1,600 periodicals a year and is one of the most heavily used indexes in academic libraries.
 It is available both in print form and on-line.
 So tell librarians about it and. . .